Recursive-citeproc

 Plain pandoc

-Pass the filter to pandoc via the --lua-filter (or -L) command line option, followed by Citeproc (--citeproc or -C):
+Pass the filter to pandoc via the --lua-filter (or -L) command line option:

 Or via a defaults file: